dnlloyd/ocibast/README.md

 # oci-bastion-client
 A tool for creating OCI bastion sessions and connecting to instances.

 Note: SSH connections are not yet supported in this version.
-The SSH commands are created until SSH client support is added.
+Until SSH client support is added, SSH commands are generated and printed.
 See `Future enhancements` section below.

 ## Usage